digital-skills-for-researchers/slideshows/_modules/project-management/introduction/index.md

     notes: |

-      Scrum defines a set of processes and rituals that the team follows in order to work in an Agile fashion.
+      Scrum defines a set of processes and communication requirements that the team follows in order to work in an Agile fashion.

       Scrum defines roles and responsibilities for team members.
 It also defines how meetings are run, how often and for how long.